BarakBinyamin/LED-Display/README.md

 <img src= images/9.jpg width="50%">

 ## Deployment
+- upload your sketch to the arduino

-- connect the bottom leads of the Display to IO ports 6-10 on the the arduino
+- connect the left-side leads of the Display to IO ports 1-5(or whichever ports you chose) on the arduino
-- connect the left-side leads of the Display to IO ports 1-5 on the arduino
+- connect the bottom leads of the Display to IO ports 6-10 (or whichever ports you chose) on the the arduino
 - power up the arduino